Pipe Relining Vs. Replacement

 When comparing pipe relining vs. replacement, pipe relining has a lot of benefits going for it and is an excellent method for pipe repair.
-From cracks to tree root damage, pipe relining can repair it all.
+From cracks to damage from tree roots, pipe relining can repair it all.
 It is more cost-effective than pipe replacement by drainage excavation and can be completed in a day for most cases.

 If the pipe has been severely damaged or even crushed, pipe relining can’t save it.
 The damaged pipes must be excavated and replaced with a new pipe.
-Similarly, if there is a stubborn blocked drain that can’t be removed, the pipe relining tube can’t be fit inside, rendering it useless.
+Similarly, if there is a stubborn blocked drain that can’t be removed or extreme tree root damage, the pipe relining tube can’t be fit inside, rendering it useless.
 Significant pipe alignment issues also cannot be repaired with pipe relining.

 Both pipe relining and drainage excavation are costly plumbing jobs and so are only recommended as a last resort.
 Where possible, we recommend pipe relining first as it is more cost-effective and will minimise disruptions to your home.

-The next time you need to discuss pipe relining vs. replacement, contact Metropolitan.
+The next time you need to discuss pipe relining vs. pipe replacement repair approach, contact Metropolitan.

 Published: 27 Jul, 2020